Reject Counterfeit Freedom

 As we grow in the Lord, we experience the joy of becoming who we are meant to be, of realizing our best possibilities.

-I run in the path of your commands, for you have set my heart free.
+I run in the path of your commands, for you have broadened my understanding.
 (Psalm 119:32)

 I will walk about in freedom, for I have sought out your precepts.
 (Psalm 119:45)